 As the new school year begins and students return to campus, the Campus Freedom Network is excited to work with members to spread awareness of FIRE’s work on campus.
 This year is already off to a busy start, with several op-eds penned by 2010 CFN Conference attendees, dozens of new members, and FIRE lectures scheduled at campuses across the country this semester.

-Here’s how it works: whenever a CFN member engages in liberty-minded activism including publishing op-eds on FIRE cases and related issues, hosting FIRE speakers, recruiting new members, and even posting FIRE widgets to a website, blog, or Facebook profile—he or she earns points.
+The CFN Incentive Program rewards these students who advocate for liberty on campus.
+Here’s how it works: whenever a CFN member engages in liberty-minded activism—including publishing op-eds on FIRE cases and related issues, hosting FIRE speakers, recruiting new members, and even posting FIRE widgets to a website or blog—he or she earns points.
 These points accumulate to earn prizes.
 The point/prize breakdown is as follows:

 25 points – A copy of The Shadow University by FIRE Co-Founders Alan Charles Kors and Harvey Silverglate.

 75 points – $15 gift card to Borders, Starbucks, or iTunes.

 100 points – A free book on liberty.
 Choices include Don Downs’ Restoring Free Speech and Liberty on Campus, KC Johnson’s and Stuart Taylor’s Until Proven Innocent, or Jonathan Rauch’s Kindly Inquisitors.

 125 points – Induction into the CFN’s Prometheus Society and guaranteed acceptance to the 2011 CFN Summer Conference.
 Only seven students out of the CFN’s over 3,000 members have achieved this distinction.